-For a Home tutor, every parent wants the best for their child.
+For Home tutors, every parent wants the best for their child.
 Nowadays, in view of all the chaos caused by such fierce competition, private tuition has been gaining considerable popularity recently.
 Well, can you blame the parents?
 After all, they are constantly looking for their children.
-In addition to helping students get good grades and improve their academic performance, a private tutor can help a child better understand the concept and provide practical knowledge.
+In addition to helping students get good grades and improve their academic performance, private home tutors can help a child better understand the concept and provide practical knowledge.

-Let’s take a look at why home tuition is important for a student and the benefits of a home tutor.
+Let’s take a look at why home tuition is important for a student and the benefits of home tutors.

 Benefits of Home Tuition

 There are many students in the school and it is the responsibility of a teacher to manage them all at once.
 Therefore, it becomes almost impossible to pay attention to the needs of each student.
 As a result, some students may overlook it.
 When the teacher is unable to give extra time after class, doubts remain unclear and questions remain unanswered.
 This can leave a student behind in the lessons which can seriously affect his / her studies, thus affecting the grades.

 When a student is led by a tutor, the focus is on his or her development.
 It can focus on the student on an individual level, which helps the student feel comfortable.

 There are benefits to studying in the comfort zone.
 The student can better understand the concepts and gain practical knowledge of the things he is studying at home.